30+ ways to green your home

 These extraordinary times are undoubtedly causing a lot of stress, grief and worry.
 But they may also provide pause, to contemplate and implement new ideas and habits – particularly about what we purchase and how we use and reuse resources that inevitably end up in our home, particularly like plastic, glass, packaging or paper.

 Thanks to everyone who shared their ideas and tips for this article!
 Tried any of these actions, or know any better ones?
-Tag @greenpeaceuk on Instagram with pictures of your lockdown tips and triumphs.
+Tag @greenpeaceuk on Instagram with pictures of your tips and triumphs.